 - Molasses – Blackstrap molasses thickens the gravy into a dark, gorgeous glaze.

-- Butter – Unsalted butter is fine.
+- Unsalted butter is what I always use.

 - Soy Sauce – I only used 1 teaspoon for a subtle pop of umami.